← All posts

 Algorithm differences (briefly)

-Guillotine cuts enforced by default.
-Every cut goes edge to edge through the sheet - the way a panel saw or table saw actually works.
-Some optimizers ignore this and produce theoretically tighter layouts that you cannot actually cut on common equipment.
+1. Guillotine cuts on by default.
+Every cut runs edge to edge across the sheet, the way a panel saw or sliding table saw physically works.
+Optimizers that skip this can print a tighter-looking layout you then cannot actually break down on common equipment.

 Pricing reality across all five